visionml/pytracking/README.md

 3. The GMM memory module is not implemented, instead the raw projected samples are stored.

 Please refer to the [official implementation of ECO](https://github.com/martin-danelljan/ECO) if you are looking to reproduce the results in the ECO paper or download the raw results.

+## Model Zoo
+The tracker models trained using PyTracking, along with their results on standard tracking benchmarks are provided in the [model zoo](MODEL_ZOO.md).

 ## What's next?